We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Although not all ingredients are organic, most are free of genetically modified organisms (GMOs).

 While Real Eats doesn’t provide options geared toward weight loss, it offers detailed information on the nutritional content of each of its meals.
+It offers a “calorie smart” filter that provides meal options that contain 500 calories or fewer.

 Specific nutrient info may benefit those who want to select low calorie meals to promote weight loss (